cf73/idisaved2/content/collections/pages/poetics.md

         text: Concretism
       -
         type: text
-        text: "\_in which the means serve to draw out the essence and spirit from what is presented and experienced.
-In this topic the nature of experiences such as\_"
+        text: "\_in wherein the means serve to "
       -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'draw out the essence and spirit '
+      -
+        type: text
+        text: "from what is presented to experience.
+In this topic the nature of experiences such as\_" -
         type: text
         marks: